131-foot (40-meter) reconstruction of Argentinosaurus at the Carmen Funes Municipal Museum in Plaza Huincul, Argentina.

 There are a few sauropods that are close or possibly equal to Argentinosaurus in size.
 They include:

 The two purported species, which if they are real are the largest land animals ever, have been given the names Bruhathkayosaurus and Amphicoelias.
+I've heard from paleontologists I've had discussions with on Facebook that most likely neither really existed.

 Blue whales reach a maximum of about 110 feet (33.5 meters).